 R&D - Global Development Graduate Programme

 This specific programme is a stimulating opportunity for future Global Development specialists to join a successful and ambitious international company.
 It’s a great springboard for launching a life-changing career, offering you a unique chance to use your recently-acquired master's degree to make a difference to patients and kick-off your career with the world leader in diabetes care.
 If this sounds appealing you are at the right place.
-Read on, meet current graduates at the blog, and apply for the positions within Biostatistics, Health Economics and Trial Management before 9 February 2014.
+Read on, meet current graduates at the blog.

 In Global Development we are responsible for developing new products from the early clinical phases through to market authorisation and we offer graduate positions in different skill areas.